1-2 Days

 In contrast to the

-historical model with approx. 4.5 x 2.8 cm, this replica is somewhat smaller.
+historical model with approx. 4.5 x 2.8 cm, this pendant is somewhat smaller.

 silver-plated.